mathanroot/DEVOPS--CI-CD-Pipeline-with-GitHub-Actions-Docker/README.md

 In this Project is Developed CICD Pipeline By Github actions.

+Important:

+#Store secrets variables in the github for Docker Username and Password .

 The actions checks the Github repo whenever the repo makes chnages the the flow automatically push the code to docker hub with updated codes.